Glossary

 ABI

-ABI stands for Application Binary Interface.
 An ABI is an interface that defines how two modules interact with each other at the machine code level.
 Most often, these modules are applications using external libraries.
-An ABI defines a low-level and hardware-dependent interface compared to an an Application Programming Interface (API), which is considered high-level and hardware-independent.
+An ABI defines a low-level and hardware-dependent interface compared to an API, which is considered high-level and hardware-independent.

 ACL